© Crown copyright 2017

 if there is a concern that someone who is currently acting as a trustee, employee or is otherwise involved in the charity, is unsuitable to hold that position

-when there is serious cause for concern because policies and procedures are not in place, or are inadequate, to protect children or adults at risk who may come into contact with the charity
+when there is serious cause for concern because policies and procedures are not in place, or are inadequate, to protect those who may come into contact with the charity

-where there are serious concerns that a charity’s safeguarding policies are not being complied with or its practices are placing children or adults at risk of harm
+where there are serious concerns that a charity’s safeguarding policies are not being complied with or its practices are placing people at risk of harm

 The Commission will focus on: